Rare. Baffling. Incurable. These are the words a parent of a sick child dreads.

 Marta, a teenager from Norway, couldn’t lie down to sleep.
 “I felt like I was drowning in my own body,” she says.
 Like the infant Ayla, her lymphatic system was leaking large amounts of fluid into her chest and abdomen.
 The lymphatic system, an extensive but rather mysterious part of the body, consists of lymphatic organs and a network of vessels that carry a clear fluid called lymph.
 Circulation of the fluid helps keep the immune system strong.

 Marta’s doctors in Norway had no idea how to locate the leaks.
-But the two leaders of CHOP’s Center for Lymphatic Imaging and Interventions knew what to do.
-Yoav Dori, MD, PhD, a CHOP pediatric cardiologist, and Maxim Itkin, MD, an interventional radiologist at Penn Medicine, have developed a new imaging technique that allows them to see the entire anatomy of the lymphatic system, something that previously hadn’t been possible.
-Through this imaging, Dori and Itkin pinpointed the location of Marta’s lymphatic system leaks and sealed them.
+But the two leaders of CHOP’s Jill and Mark Fishman Center for Lymphatic Disorders knew what to do.
+Yoav Dori, MD, PhD, a CHOP pediatric cardiologist, and Maxim Itkin, MD, have developed a new imaging technique that allows them to see the entire anatomy of the lymphatic system, something that previously hadn’t been possible.
+Through this imaging, doctors pinpointed the location of Marta’s lymphatic system leaks and sealed them.
 They did the same for tiny Ayla, too.

-Even more remarkable, Dori and Itkin have only begun to scratch the surface of the ways their research can be applied.
+Even more remarkable, doctors have only begun to scratch the surface of the ways their research can be applied.
 Because lymph is nearly everywhere in the body, they keep finding new and exciting avenues to investigate, like detectives pursuing a hot case.

 “There were a lot of assumptions about the lymphatic system and how it works with the immune system that weren’t tested,” says Itkin.
 “We’ve found out that the process is completely different than what was in the textbooks.
 This has enormous implications — for example, in understanding how HIV infection happens.”